kelseyhightower/kube-cert-manager/README.md

 # Kubernetes Certificate Manager

-Status: Almost working prototype

 This is not an official Google Project.

-`kube-cert-manager` is currently a prototype with the following features:
+The `kube-cert-manager` supports the following features:

-* Manage Lets Encrypt certificates based on a ThirdParty `certificate` resource.
+* Manage Lets Encrypt certificates based on a ThirdParty `certificate` resources.
-* Will only ever support the dns-01 challenge for Google Cloud DNS.
-(For now)
+* Supports the ACME [dns-01 challenge](https://letsencrypt.github.io/acme-spec/#rfc.section.7.4) for domain validation.
+(Google Cloud DNS)
 * Saves Lets Encrypt certificates as Kubernetes secrets.

-This repository will also include a end-to-end tutorial on how to dynamically load TLS certificates.
+## Project Goals

+* Demonstrate how to build custom Kubernetes controllers.
+* Demonstrate how to use Kubernetes [Third Party Resources](https://github.com/kubernetes/kubernetes/blob/release-1.3/docs/design/extending-api.md).
+* Demonstrate how interact with the Kubernetes API (watches, reconciliation, etc)
+* Demonstrate how to write great documentation for Kubernetes add-ons and extensions.
+* Promote the usage of LetsEncrypt for securing web application endpoints.

 ## Requirements